-The following blog allows you to explore the similarities and differences between Google Ads vs Bing Ads to gain an insight into their many features and shine a light on which network could benefit your campaign the most.
+The following blog allows you to explore the similarities and differences between Google Ads vs Bing Ads to gain an insight into their many features and shine a light on which network could benefit your ad campaigns the most.

 Bing Ads Features

 Bing is becoming more popular than before and now covers 33% of the US market share.
-But how well is it doing in comparison to the notorious Google?
-Let’s explore the many reasons why you should use Bing ads by analyzing features and benefits:
+But how well is it doing in comparison to the dominant Google?
+Let’s explore the many reasons why you should use Bing ads by analysing features and benefits:

 - Display: Bing, Yahoo, and AOL all support text and display-based ads.
 When someone uses the Bing search engine, advertisements appear in the first few rankings without a highlighted ‘ad’ symbol.
 Viewers may not recognize that this link is an ad and therefore click on it, unconsciously increasing CTR.